 Regenerative Medicine Institute

-Regenerative medicine is a new and developing field that aims to restore function in diseased or aged tissues through either revitalizing existing cells or the transplantation of new cells.
+Regenerative medicine is a new and developing field that aims to restore function in diseased or aged tissues through either revitalizing existing cells or transplanting new ones.
+At the Board of Governors Regenerative Medicine Institute, researchers are turning stem cells into therapies for treating a multitude of prevalent diseases and conditions.
+We're also exploring how to prevent diseases and we're extending our knowledge to students in Los Angeles and researchers around the world.